tomaszkubacki/nenuphar/README.md

 > [!IMPORTANT]
 > this software is alpha quality

+## TODO

+- add meta keys display with keys (e.g. ctrl+l)

 ## How it works

 It opens all keyboard event devices and listens for key press, then display key in a gtk window

 ## Install